Our Mission

 Western Watersheds Project is a non-profit environmental conservation group that works to influence and improve public lands management throughout the western United States in order to protect native species and conserve and restore the habitats they depend on.
 Our primary focus is on the negative impacts of livestock grazing, including harm to ecological, biological, cultural, historic, archeological, scenic resources, wilderness values, roadless areas, Wilderness Study Areas and designated Wilderness.

 Western Watersheds Project was founded in 1993 and has 1,500 members.
-We cover 250 million acres of public land spanning all of the western states and we have field offices in Idaho, Montana, Wyoming, Arizona, Nevada, and Oregon.
+Our staff cover 250 million acres of public land spanning all of the western states and we have field offices in Idaho, Colorado, Montana, Utah, Arizona, Nevada, and Oregon.

 Partners

-WWP works in partnership with a broad array of conservation groups including the Oregon Natural Desert Association in Oregon, WildEarth Guardians in New Mexico, the Center for Biological Diversity in Arizona, and The Larch Company in Ashland, Oregon.
+WWP works in partnership with a broad array of conservation groups including the Oregon Natural Desert Association, WildEarth Guardians, the Center for Biological Diversity, among others.

 With these groups, WWP has organized a broad coalition to promote environmentally protective grazing regulations and to advance nationwide legislation to authorize the buy-out and closure of public land grazing leases on a willing-seller basis, nationwide.